About St. Luke’s, its Clergy, Staff and Vestry

 Mark spent much of his childhood in Fort Worth and in his free time enjoys reading, running, and hiking.
 His wife, Mary, is a dermatology resident physician at the University of Texas Southwestern Medical Center.

 Rosemary has served at St. Luke’s since 2009, coordinating outreach activities, visiting and praying with people in need, and leading Bible studies.
-Rosemary explains that the joy of her calling is helping people see and serve Christ in those around them.
+Rosemary explains, "the joy of my calling is helping people see and serve Christ in those around them."